DewySoftware/dqs-site/features.md

 Taribone is a headless pathfinding an automation implementation built to replicate Baritone functionality for DQS.
 It offers the same high quality pathfinding Baritone offers, with mob avoidance and the like included, controlled over Discord via the DQS bot.

-Most useful Baritone commands have been implemented, though more are currently in development, including `&mine` and `&build`.
+Most useful Baritone commands have been implemented, though more are currently in development, including `&build`.

 This is the first time a queueskip service has implemented pathfinding and automation on this scale, with DQS leading the charge into true cloud-based Minecraft automation.